-Please see our Guide to Applying for a Schengen Visa for information to establish which Embassy or Consulate you should apply to, if travelling to more than one country.
+Please see our ISS Schengen Visas Guide for information to establish which Embassy or Consulate you should apply to, if travelling to more than one country.

 You will need to prepre documents before you make your Schengen visa application.
-Please see our Guide to Applying for a Schengen Visa for a document checklist and for more information about the documents commonly required.
+Please see our ISS Schengen Visas Guide for a document checklist of the documents commonly required.

 Useful links and resources